spiffe/spiffe.io/content/spire/docs/install-server.md

 To configure the server on Linux, you:

 1. Configure the trust domain
-2. Configure the server certificate authority (CA), which might include configuring an UpstreamCA plugin
+2. Configure the server certificate authority (CA), which might include configuring an UpstreamAuthority plugin
 3. Configure the node attestation plugin
 4. Configure a default **.data** directory for persisting data